Form-From: A Design Space of Social Media Systems: The Form-From Model

 \subsection{10-category expanded model}

 The Form-From model captures two principal dimensions of variation across social media designs.
 However, a simple model cannot always capture dimensions of difference that matter to a particular system.
-For example, Mastodon, Bluesky, Threads, and Twitter all fall into the Threads + Network cell of the From-Form model, but each of them can also be described by important differences.
-For instance, Mastodon and Twitter differ strongly in their models of governance and extensibility, and all four differ strongly in their moderation strategy (Twitter's is centralized and increasingly hands off, Threads's is centralized and the most adherent to traditional content guidelines, Mastodon is decentralized to server administrators, and Bluesky places it in the hands of end users through middleware).
+For example, Mastodon, Bluesky, and Twitter all fall into the Threads + Network cell of the From-Form model, but each of them can also be described by important differences.
+For instance, Mastodon and Twitter differ strongly in their models of governance and extensibility, and all three differ strongly in their moderation strategy (Twitter's is centralized and increasingly hands off, Mastodon is decentralized to server administrators, and Bluesky places it in the hands of end users through middleware).

 This section describes the 10-category expanded model.
 This model hierarchically encompasses all 62 dimensions in the full model.
 Depending on the practitioner or researcher's analytical goals, they might select different axes than the two we identified above.
 Form-From captures axes of substantial explanatory variation for questions of interest, but for some applications, other axes such as Temporality or Audience may be the more relevant axes of differentiation.